 - Open the print queue by clicking on the icon on the Notification Area

-- The files will disappear from the folder
+- The files that appeared in Step 6 will now disappear from the folder